-By statute, senior Supreme Court Justices may perform judicial duties "in any circuit."
-However, they may not participate in the case work of the Supreme Court.
+By statute, senior Supreme Court Justices may perform judicial duties "in any circuit."101 However, they may not participate in the case work of the Supreme Court.
 The Report of the House Judiciary Committee made clear that retired Justices would not be eligible to "sit in the Supreme Court, by assignment or otherwise."
 Senators stated in debate that Justice Van Devanter, the first Justice who would assume senior status under the new bill, "cannot voluntarily go back and sit on the Supreme Court in any case."
+103

-Justice William O. Douglas, however, sought to participate in the consideration of eases granted certiorari before his retirement.
+Justice William O. Douglas, however, sought to participate in the consideration of cases granted certiorari before his retirement.
 He retired in late 1975, having suffered a debilitating stroke the previous year, and Justice John Paul Stevens took his place in December 1975.
 Justice Douglas even drafted an opinion in Buckley v.
-Valeo, argued after he had left the court, which he had printed in the Court printing office.
+Valeo, 104 argued after he had left the court, which he had printed in the Court printing office.
 The active Justices soon responded with a three-page memo stating that "a retired Justice cannot be assigned any duties of a Supreme Court Justice."
+105 a plan to serve on the Supreme Court should it fail to reach a quorum due to incapacitation of its members.
+107 And in 1988, Justice John Paul Stevens suggested to Chief Justice Rehnquist that the Court request that Congress enact a statute authorizing retired Justices to sit in place of recused Justices when necessary to achieve quorum.
+108

 Others have put forward proposals for using retired Justices in various ways.
 Professor Steven Lubet has suggested allowing retired Justices to replace acting Justices in consideration of petitions for certiorari when an active Justice is recused.
-Professor Ross Davies has suggested using retired Justices as part of a plan to serve on the Supreme Court should it fail to reach a quorum due to incapacitation of its members.
-And in 1988, Justice John Paul Stevens suggested to Chief Justice Rehnquist that the Court request that Congress enact a statute authorizing retired Justices to sit in place of recused Justices when necessary to achieve quorum.
+Professor Ross Davies has suggested using retired Justices as part of